pace-neutrons/Euphonic/doc/source/index.rst

 ..
-SimPhony documentation master file, created by sphinx-quickstart on Wed Jun 19 13:33:38 2019.
+Euphonic documentation master file, created by sphinx-quickstart on Wed Jun 19 13:33:38 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SimPhony's documentation!
+Welcome to Euphonic's documentation!
 ====================================

 .. toctree::